writethedocs/www/docs/conf/portland/2022/hike.rst

 Logistics
 ---------

-.. **You can get your hike ticket here**: FIXME

-Tickets will be available from April 2020.
+**WARNING: This hike has been modified this year because of construction on the Wildwood trail.
+Instead of ending at the Zoo, we are doing an "out and back" hike to Pittock Mansion, which will start and end at the same location.**

-- Date & Time: Leaves promptly at **Saturday, August 8, 2 PM**.
-Meet at **1:45**.
+- Date & Time: Leaves promptly at **Sunday, May 22, 1 PM**.
 - Duration: The hike normally takes around 3 hours.
-Along with transportation back to Portland, allow for up to 4 hours total, returning at 6pm.
+Along with transportation back to Portland, allow for up to 4 hours total.
 - Start: **Lower Macleay Park** (`Google Map <https://www.google.com/maps/place/Lower+Macleay+Park/@45.5359671,-122.7147082,17z/data=!3m1!4b1!4m5!3m4!1s0x549509e9f2adf02d:0x1b3668a7adc941d9!8m2!3d45.5359671!4d-122.7125142>`__.
 There is a pavilion at the park entrance where we will gather.
 - End: **Oregon Zoo** -- There is a MAX stop here to take us back downtown.
 - `Visual of the hike <https://maps.google.com/maps?saddr=MacLeay+Park+Entrance,+NW+Upshur+St,+Portland,+OR&daddr=45.527373,-122.718589+to:45.5225885,-122.717297+to:oregon+zoo&hl=en&ll=45.52448,-122.717757&spn=0.023933,0.032358&sll=45.522345,-122.712822&sspn=0.023934,0.032358&geocode=FYLStgIdMI6v-CGojI77DIHw4SnVqz2N6QmVVDGojI77DIHw4Q%3BFU2xtgIdg3av-CmRNoxzkQmVVDFxAN8jMh2eKQ%3BFZyetgIdj3uv-CnD2fb_jgmVVDHuWX9DnHsevQ%3BFZpttgIdAoGv-CEm_N2esCDn5ykFuFa4LgqVVDEm_N2esCDn5w&oq=macleay+park&gl=us&dirflg=w&mra=dpe&mrsp=2&sz=15&via=1,2&t=m&z=15>`__